lazyeights/etpi/README.md

 It has dependencies on [the HomeControl library for HomeKit by brutella](https://github.com/brutella/hc) and [the MQTT library by Paho](https://github.com/eclipse/paho.mqtt.golang).

+Once running, `hkmqtt` advertises a new accessory named "Envisalink4".
+It is paired with a manual code "32191123".

 ## Usage

 ```go